 Ever wondered what to do in Helsinki in winter and what are the top places to visit?
-Did you want to try traditional Finnish sauna, ice swimming, walking on a frozen sea, visiting some unusual churches and monuments, and tasting delicious Scandinavian cuisine?
+Did you want to try a traditional Finnish sauna, ice swimming, walk on a frozen sea, visit some unusual churches and monuments, and taste delicious Nordic cuisine?
 Check out what are the best things to do in the Finnish capital in winter!

 What to do in Helsinki in winter?
 Spend a great weekend in Finland!

 Below are my recommendations on what to do in Helsinki in winter to make sure you have an amazing time in Finland.
 They include traditional Finnish activities, as well as some more unusual ones.
 Take your pick and have fun spending winter in Finland’s capital city.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.

 #1 Try traditional Finnish sauna and ice swimming

 The saunas are a big part of Finnish culture.
 With 5 million inhabitants in Finland, there are over 3 million saunas – averaging one per household.
 Isn’t it crazy?
 Luckily, Helsinki also has some public saunas for you to try, so you don’t have to invite yourself to the people’s houses (although, that would be a great experience too :)).

 The traditional wood-heated saunas in Helsinki include Kotiharjun Sauna, Kulttuurisauna, and Sauna Arla.
 They typically have separate rooms for men and women and are taken naked.